*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 If there’s an area of life or business that you have experience in that others struggle with, you can help by becoming a coach.
 Life and Business coaches mentor people through problems in life or business for a fee – because you deserve to be compensated for your advice, and people are more likely to take coaching seriously when they are financially invested in it.

 There are companies who hire humans to evaluate websites, search engine results and advertisements.
 As a website evaluator, you will look for things like search result accuracy, ease of use of the websites and more.
 Leapforce, Lionbridge, and Appen are all popular places for this kind of work.
-This is a great way to make money on the road since all you need is a laptop and internet connection.
+This is a great way to make money while traveling since all you need is a laptop and internet connection.

 Micro-tasks are small tasks (like surveys) that you perform online for a small amount of money.
-These types of tasks aren’t going to make you rich but are good side hustles to make money on the road with.
+These types of tasks aren’t going to make you rich but are good side hustles to make money while traveling.
 Microtask platforms that you can sign up for include Clickworker, Mturk, and Swagbucks, just to name a few.

 For many people, having a job with an employer is a desirable option, and many companies are seeing the value of adding remote workers to their teams.
-In fact, when most people are learning how to make money on the road, looking for remote employment is a first choice.
+In fact, when most people are learning how to make money while traveling, looking for remote employment is a first choice.
+Check out this article all about how to find remote jobs, even if you’re a beginner.

 In a remote work situation, you would have a typical work schedule as determined by your employer and access to benefits like health insurance and 401k.
 You can search for remote jobs on job boards like Indeed, Monster and FlexJobs by searching the keywords “remote” “telecommute” or “work from home”.